skylarthompson/transithikes/README.md

 # transithikes
-Repository of hikes to do by public transit
+Repository of hikes to do by public transit, organized by region.